Nandu306/nandu306.github.io/_articles/product_discovery.md

 I was putting the cart before the horse.
 Indirectly, I'd embodied what those with some technical skills fall prey to: rushing to build.
 The target user base and their problems should have come first.
-I should have first immersed myself in that space, identified what schools' needs/wants/desires were and whether the problem was painful enough for them to resolve by paying money.
+I should have first immersed myself in that space, identified what schools' needs/problems/desires were and whether they were painful enough for them to resolve by paying money.

 The conversations weren’t a total disaster though.
 I switched gears half-way